Dog Breeding

 • Grading: Normal or Dysplastic (Grade I, II, or III)

-• Turnaround: Approximately 2-3 weeks from submission
+• Turnaround: Approximately 2 to 3 weeks from submission

 3. Eye Certification (CAER/OFA)